The legal transfer of all parental rights and obligations from one person or couple to another person or couple.

 A child who is in the legal custody of a county children and youth agency.

-This process usually visits to the home and talks with family members.
+This process usually involves visits to the home and talks with family members.
 It also includes background checks to verify employment, criminal and child abuse history checks, and character references.
 The profile is used to match families with waiting children.

 The last legal step in the adoption process.
 Only after finalization do the adoptive parents have legal rights and responsibilities for the child.